Executive Message

 Bringing trials to patients: advancing decentralized clinical trials in Canada

 On March 7, 2025, researchers, patient partners and collaborators from across the country came together for a collaborative workshop focused on advancing the implementation of the Canadian Remote Access Framework for Clinical Trials (CRAFT).
-The objectives of the workshop were to both provide updates on the current decentralized clinical trials landscape as well as identify solutions to support broad adoption and scaling of the CRAFT hybrid DCT model.
-Since its development five years previously, CRAFT has been recognized as a pragmatic, feasible means for extending equitable trial opportunities to those who otherwise would not be in a position to consider participation and for improving Canada’s research capacity through better networking of research sites and community healthcare centres.
+The sessions provided updates on the decentralized clinical trials landscape and identified solutions to support broader adoption and scaling of the CRAFT hybrid DCT model.
+CRAFT continues to be recognized as a pragmatic, feasible approach to expanding equitable trial access and strengthening Canada’s research capacity by better connecting of research and community healthcare centres.

 “For patients across rural and remote Canada, CRAFT is a lifeline.
 A tangible commitment that innovation in cancer care will be accessible to all Canadians, not just those fortunate enough to live near major centres.” – Carla Bossart-Pletzer, Patient Partner and Workshop presenter.